 Students are admitted to the program at the undergraduate level only.
-In order to proceed into the graduate level courses, students must have earned 90 semester hours of undergraduate credit and have a minimum GPA of 2.75.
+To proceed into the graduate level courses, students must have earned 90 semester hours of undergraduate credit and have a minimum GPA of 2.75.
 The 90 semester-hour requirement can be met either at Trident or through transfer.
 Students who do not meet this threshold by the time they are required to complete the graduate level courses will be required to change to the No Concentration version of the program.

-Bachelor of Science in Human Resource Management to Master of Science in Human Resource Management Graduate course Original Core Course ETH501 - Business Ethics HRM403 - Global HRM MGT511 - Advanced Topics in HRM MGT411 - Advanced Topics in HRM MGT516 - Legal Implications in HRM MGT412 - HRM and the Law
+Bachelor of Science in Human Resource Management to Master of Science in Human Resource Management Graduate Course Original Core Course ETH 501 - Business Ethics HRM 403 - Global HRM MGT 511 - Advanced Topics in HRM MGT 411 - Advanced Topics in HRM MGT 516 - Legal Implications in HRM MGT 412 - HRM and the Law

-Bachelor of Science in Business Administration to Master of Business Administration Graduate course Original Core Course ETH501 - Business Ethics BUS401 - International Business FIN501 - Strategic Finance FIN301 - Principles of Finance MKT501 - Strategic Marketing MKT301 - Principles of Marketing
+Bachelor of Science in Business Administration to Master of Business Administration Graduate Course Original Core Course ETH 501 - Business Ethics BUS 401 - International Business FIN 501 - Strategic Finance FIN 301 - Principles of Finance MKT 501 - Strategic Marketing MKT 301 - Principles of Marketing

-Bachelor of Science in Leadership to Master of Science in Leadership
+Bachelor of Science in Leadership to Master of Science in Leadership Graduate Course Original Core Course

-Graduate course Original Core Course ETH501 - Business Ethics MGT422 - Decision Making for Leadership MGT506 - Strategic Leadership MGT401 - Leadership and Change LED514 - Mentoring and Developing Employees LED402 - Leadership Training and Development
+ETH 501 - Business Ethics MGT 422 - Decision Making for Leadership MGT 506 - Strategic Leadership MGT 401 - Leadership and Change LED 514 - Mentoring and Developing Employees LED 402 - Leadership Training and Development